HYPOGLYCEMIA is a serious side effect of too much insulin, or low blood

 Undisturbed sleeping time and sufficient rest is a must.
 Within

 a few weeks the attention span and waking periods of time of your little one will get longer and longer.
 Feel free to

 call us with any questions.
 We have had much experience and are always there to help.

-I am more than happy to answer questions, but if you are emailing me to be rude, please dont bother.
-It
+I am happy to have you sign my guestbook, but if you are doing it just to be rude, please dont

-just wastes my time and yours.
-Remember the old saying "If you can't say anything nice, don't say anything at all!"
+bother.
+It just wastes my time and yours.
+As Thumper says "If you can't say 'nuffin nice,

 PLEASE TAKE NOTE THAT I NO LONGER BREED POODLES!
 I do not have any puppies or adults for sale.